 Do I need to pay anything?

 While you were doing your membership award you did not have to pay any money to us.
 Now that you are invested you will need to start paying your Subs to us.
 If you were invested before half term then you should pay the half term rate for the remainder of this term, otherwise you pay the full rate from the start of next term.
-Remember that you can earn a cashback reward if you support our painless fundraising when you shop online.
-Our subs explained document tells you more about how Subs works.

 Get our dates in your calendar